menezesfernanda/menezesfernanda/README.md

 ## I'm Fernanda Menezes Rodrigues
 ### Computer Scientist & Environmental Engineer

-- 🔭 I'm working on Linux FileSystems and Hardware troubleshooting for Network Attached Storage Services as Technical Support Engineer at Dell.
+- 🔭 I'm working on Linux FileSystems and Hardware troubleshooting for Network Attached Storage Services as Technical Support Engineer at Dell/Power Scale Isilon.
 - 🌱 I’m currently learning bash and python for the role, but also interested in AWS services

 ##